 - Quad-Channel – Quad-Channel RAM refers to – you guessed it – the scenario where 4 identical RAM sticks are run in the same system.
 While this does result in increased memory bandwidth, however, the performance gains are marginal to nonexistent, especially in games.
 The only reason to run QC RAM is if you’re upgrading the capacity of a pre-existing DC setup, not for performance.

 Last but not least, let’s talk RAM speed.
 Some enthusiasts will claim that RAM speed makes no difference at all, and capacity is what matters.
 Others will claim that RAM is one of the most important upgrades you can make to your system, and if you’re running anything less than a Quad-Channel setup, you’re a fool.
 Neither of these statements is quite true… they both hold some truth, though.

 Capacity is definitely more important than RAM speed.
 It determines how much your PC is capable of handling at once.
 RAM speed also seems to make no meaningful impact on average or maximum FPS in games, which lends further credence to the idea that it doesn’t really matter that much.

 Speed does matter, though, at least a bit.
-You can see it come into effect if you take 8GM RAM and run it in Single-Channel and compare it to running two identical 4GB RAM in Dual-Channel.
-The Single-Channel – especially if it’s DDR3– will severely bottleneck your CPU.
+You can see it come into effect if you take 16GB RAM and run it in Single-Channel and compare it to running two identical 8GB RAM in Dual-Channel.
+The Single-Channel – especially an issue for DDR3 historically – will severely bottleneck a CPU.
 In fact, this bottlenecking would still occur even if you were using the best DDR4 RAM.
 As such, you need at least a Dual-Channel setup to achieve the full potential of both your RAM sticks and your CPU.